programminglaboratorys/nin0lib/nin0lib.docs/client.md

 # Client

-The [`Client`](https://github.com/programminglaboratorys/nin0lib/blob/main/nin0lib/client.py#L36) class represents a client that can connect to a chat server.
+The [`Client`](https://github.com/programminglaboratorys/nin0lib/blob/main/nin0lib/client.py#L36) class represents a client that can connect to the server.

 ## Inheritance